athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4717: prevent clover boot options from being deleted when NVRAM is reset by shelocks -- 2018-10-20

 - 4716: new way for reset native NVRAM in GUI by Sherlocks. thanks to vit9696. by shelocks -- 2018-10-20

 - 4715: use font style for Menu as global font style by slice2009 -- 2018-10-20